Screenplay Readers Terms of Service

 You understand that your Paypal or credit card statement will read SCREENPLAYREADERS or SCREENPLAY or similar.

 Please make sure you recognize the charge on your statement when it appears.
-If you dispute a charge on your statement because you don’t recognized it, and our account is deducted, you agree to pay that charge back plus any fees we incur.
+If you dispute a charge on your statement because you don’t recognize it, and our account is deducted, you agree to pay that charge back plus any fees we incur.

 You understand that we cannot swap scripts once we’ve already started.